 Environment, space, and vibe of the marketplace is what lures people in.
 Sometimes they are located in an area of town not frequented or not thought of for such a use.
 Part of the adventure is trying to find some of these places.

 Once you’ve located the Marketplace, you can usually find specialty cocktails, coffee carts, and other refreshments available (either free or for cost) to add to the vibe and experience of the space.
 Lingering and snacking while browsing the tables is encouraged.
 Bold and simple but repetitive decorations are how the spaces are set up, think big balloons, neutral color themes, plants, etc.

-Another unique aspect to the pop up shop vibe is the additional activities that are taking place.
+Another unique aspect of the pop-up shop vibe is the additional activities that are taking place.
 This is where some of the uniqueness comes out in each event.
-There can be live music, performers, demonstrations or How-To workshops, business or special guest talks, cocktail mixing or coffee carts, in progress paintings, and more.
+There can be live music, performers, demonstrations or How-To workshops, business or special guest talks, cocktail mixing or coffee carts, in-progress paintings, and more.

-To get involved with Marketplaces, first thing to do is to start attending them.
-See what they do that makes their pop up unique or different.
-Start locating key players, you will begin notice certain artisans and businesses seem to attend all the pop ups, follow them and watch what they are doing.
-When your ready, begin reaching out and inquiring about participating early, once the holiday season is upon us, or once the summer markets open up, its probably too late.
+To get involved with marketplaces, the first thing to do is to start attending them.
+See what they do that makes their pop-up unique or different.
+Start locating key players, you will begin to notice certain artisans and businesses seem to attend all the pop-ups, follow them and watch what they are doing.
+When you’re ready, begin reaching out and inquiring about participating early, once the holiday season is upon us, or once the summer markets open up, it’s probably too late.
 Do your research as well, digging into some potential future marketplaces.
 I’ve come across fees from free to $300+ to participate.
 So don’t think that just because this isn’t your typical art fair that the cost isn’t still a factor here.

 What are some of your favorite marketplaces you frequent?
 And for artisans and small businesses who have participated, what have been your experiences as participating vendors?